Living Off-Campus

 Am I allowed to host parties?

 No. Parties are not permitted.
-You may have friends and family visit, but large gatherings can cause property damage, risk your security deposit, and may result in a costly police citation.
+You may have friends and family visit, but large gatherings can cause property damage, put your security deposit at risk, and may result in a costly police citation.
+Violating this policy could also jeopardize your ability to rent from us in the future or result in termination of a future lease.

 Do I need a co-signer?

 Yes.
-Every student must have a co-signer (typically a parent or grandparent).
-If rent is unpaid or damages occur, the co-signer becomes responsible.
+Every student must have a co-signer (typically a parent or guardian).
+If rent is unpaid or damages occur, the co-signer is responsible.

 Is there enough parking?